 Every piece of art can be evaluated in terms of its basic physical characteristics.
 This chapter defines those characteristics and explains how they impact a work of art's value and desirability.

 Two of the most important, least understood, and most abused documents in the art business are the certificate of authenticity (or COA) and the appraisal.
-Here you will learn what constitutes a valid COA and a valid appraisal, and how to recognize meaningless or inappropriate ones.
+Here you will learn what constitutes a valid COA and a valid appraisal, and how to recognize meaningless, problematic, or inadequate ones.

 Chapter 17: Art and Damage

 Experienced collectors prefer works of art in perfect condition and not susceptible to problems in the future.
 This chapter talks about how to spot damage and potential condition problems, how condition affects value, and how to care for works of art so that they don't degrade or deteriorate over time.

 Chapter 18: Forgers, Fakes, and Scams

 Forgeries, scams, and misrepresentations are a small but significant part of the art business.
 Learn about different types of forgeries, how forgers operate, how to spot questionable works of art, how art can be misrepresented, how to recognize questionable sales practices, and how to avoid being taken advantage of.